 Recommended?
 I cannot recommend any MLMs due to the nature of how they work.
 While Pink Zebra may have great products that people love and may even have a good compensation plan, MLMs are set up to have people at the bottom lose money.
 Not only that, but they’re very hard to work, as I’ll explain below.

 What is Pink Zebra?

-Pink Zebra is a company that mainly sells a product they call Sprinkles.
+Pink Zebra is an MLM that mainly sells a product they call Sprinkles.
 These Sprinkles are little balls of wax with different scents that you can mix and match.
 You then add the Sprinkles to a warmer, and you have yourself a custom-made candle.

 They also sell different warmers, warmer shades (similar to lamp shades), simmering pots and something they call soaks, which is a liquid scent meant for smaller spaces like a car.

 For the business opportunity, you would sign up as an independent consultant by purchasing one of the Pink Zebra kits.
 (Costs detailed in the next section.)
 You then have the ability to sell the products to earn a commission, and you can also build a team under you and earn commissions on your team’s sales too.

 Pink Zebra focuses on home parties, as this is the best way to sell something that smells nice.
 However, some people do their selling online through social media and other avenues.

 At the time of this writing, they only have about 79,000 consultants, so this could be a good “ground floor opportunity”, or it could be like so many others that never really take off.
 It’s something to consider before you get involved.